vadimcro/ComfyUI-FilmEmulator/README.md

 # 🚀 Installation & Usage

 Install as a usual Git.

+Usage is simple: plug in image as input and preview or save image as output, choose a film emulsion from drop-down, play with sliders and hit queue/run...

 Film Profiles are included in \profiles folder (every emulsion preset has 2 corresponding files: JSON & CSV)

 Required packages (pretty much standard set included with python env):